European Rewilding Network

 A secondary objective is to let the sex-ratio of the cows balance itself over the years so that they find all the social and feeding behaviors close to the wild.

-Deer, roe deer and wild boar are already present.
+Red deer, roe deer and wild boar are already present.
 We want to restore populations of wild rabbits for their essential functional role in the diversification of natural habitats.
 Other key species could be reintroduced, such as the Osprey.

-The ultimate goal is to be able to complete the guild of large herbivores with the European Bison!
+The ultimate goal is to be able to complete the guild of large herbivores with the European Bison.

 For large carnivores, we are impatiently awaiting the natural arrival of the wolf.